demithetechie/100daysofcode/README.md

 Important notes: **Docstrings** are ways to create documentation for the functions that we write.
 This helps other programmers know what our functions are doing, and it also reminds us the purpose of a given function.
 To declare a docstring, you use three double quotes `""" docstring goes here """`.

+You can use command + / to comment multiple lines at once (or control + / for Windows).
+You can also use docstrings outside of functions as multi-line comments.